vitordeoliveira/blog/blogpost/what_are_axum_askama_htmx_and_why_use_it.md

 Kinda... the difference here is that with HTMX you dont need to render the entire page, the backend will just send a HTML fragment, and the HTMX in the client side will take care of where this new HTML should be placed...
 This changes some stuff, like in the past when we navigate to another page we have a "blink" of a half of a second because the entire page is been updated, with HTMX we dont have this, because we are just swaping or appending divs in the HTML of the client side.

-If you want to understand better, how HTMX works, I recommend to watch and read those links:
+If you want to understand better, how HTMX works, I strongly recommend to watch and read those links:

 Official page: